Barrister and Speaker

 BA (Hons) (History and Educational Philosophy), MA, LLM, PGCE (FE)

-I am a recognised authority on electronic signatures and digital evidence, and have assisted governments in China, the Middle-East, Central America, and businesses in continental Europe and Africa, including the Corporation of London, the Ministry of Justice of the United Arab Emirates, and the government of Trinidad and Tobago.
+I am a recognised authority on electronic signatures and digital evidence, and have assisted governments (China, Middle-East, Central America, UK), global businesses, and businesses in continental Europe and Africa, including the Corporation of London, the Ministry of Justice of the United Arab Emirates, and the government of Trinidad and Tobago.

 I am licensed for Direct Public Access.
 I accept instructions from solicitors, law officers of governments, company secretaries and corporate counsel.